FREE SHIPPING FROM €35

 How do you start powerlifting?

-In theory, you could start powerlifting by walking into a gym and going to squat, bench press, or deadlift.
+In theory, you could start powerlifting by walking into a gym and beginning to squat, bench press, or deadlift.

-Chances are you’ve already included these three compounds in your training routine, but if you want to focus on moving as much weight as possible, your workouts will look fundamentally different from those of, for example, a bodybuilder.
+Chances are you’ve already incorporated these three compounds into your training routine, but if you want to focus on moving as much weight as possible, your workouts will fundamentally look different from those of, for example, a bodybuilder.

-To fully unlock your potential or just make a really good start, it’s always recommended, just like in any other sport, to work with a coach.
+To fully unlock your potential or just make a great start, it’s always recommended, as with any other sport, to work with a coach.

-A coach is there to provide you with a good training program, advice on technique, and help you develop a strategy for competition day.
+A coach is there to provide you with a good training program, advice on technique, and to help determine a strategy for competition day.

-To truly unlock all your potential strength, it takes much more than just a good training program and proper nutrition.
+To truly utilize all your potential strength, much more is involved than just a good training program and proper nutrition.
 Fortunately, there are many people within the community who want to help you get started.

 What should you pay attention to when you start powerlifting?

 Starting powerlifting can be quite overwhelming.
-There is a lot of information available online and many people giving all kinds of different advice.
+There is a lot of information available on the internet and many people giving all kinds of different advice.

 Start with an online program from a reputable source and try to follow it as consistently as possible.
 An even better first step would be to start working with a coach right away.
 The value of a coach is often underestimated.
 By handing over most things, you can just focus on enjoying your training!